lopuhin/kaggle-dstl/README.rst

 General approach
 ----------------

-UNet network with batch-normalization added, traing with Adam optimizer with a loss that is a sum of 0.1 cross-entropy and 0.9 dice loss.
+UNet network with batch-normalization added, training with Adam optimizer with a loss that is a sum of 0.1 cross-entropy and 0.9 dice loss.
-Augmentations used: small rotations for some classes (± 10-25 degrees for 0, 1, 8, 9), full rotations and vertical/horizontal flips
-for other classes.
-Small amount of dropout (0.1) used in some cases.
 Input for UNet was a 116 by 116 pixel patch, output was 64 by 64 pixels, so there were 16 additional pixels on each side that just provided context for the prediction.
+Batch size was 128, learning rate was set to 0.0001 (but loss was multiplied by the batch size).
+Learning rate was divided by 5 on the 25-th epoch and then again by 5 on the 50-th epoch, most models were trained for 70-100 epochs.
+Patches that formed a batch were selected completely randomly across all images.
+During one epoch, network saw patches that covered about one half of the whole training set area.
+Best results for individual classes were achieved when training on related classes, for example buildings and structures, roads and tracks, two kinds of vehicles.

+Augmentations included small rotations for some classes (±10-25 degrees for houses, structures and both vehicle classes), full rotations and vertical/horizontal flips for other classes.
+Small amount of dropout (0.1) was used in some cases.
 Alignment between channels was fixed with the help of ``cv2.findTransformECC``, and lower-resolution layers were upscaled to match RGB size.
 In most cases, 12 channels were used (RGB, P, M), while in some cases just RGB and P or all 20 channels made results